 - Seek immediate medical help if a hearing aid, any of its parts, a battery, or a magnet is swallowed, as it can cause choking and harm your health. - Keep hearing aids, their parts, batteries, and magnets away from pets, children, and people with cognitive, intellectual, or mental health challenges. - Always supervise children or individuals with cognitive, intellectual, or mental health challenges when they are using their hearing aids.
-Hearing aids contain small pieces that can be dangerous if swallowed. - Do not wear your hearing aids while exposed to radiation.
-Some types of radiation, including MRI or CT scanners, can affect the settings in your hearing aids.
-This may cause malfunction and potentially damage your hearing. - Other types of radiation, such as burglar alarms, room surveillance systems, mobile phones, metal detectors, and radio equipment will not damage your hearing aids.
+Hearing aids contain small pieces that can be dangerous if swallowed. - Do not wear your hearing aids while being exposed to radiation.
+Some types of radiation, such as from MRI or CT scanners, can affect the settings in your hearing aids, causing malfunction and potentially damage to your hearing. - Other types of radiation, such as burglar alarms, room surveillance systems, mobile phones, metal detectors, and radio equipment will not damage your hearing aids.
 However, they may briefly affect the sound quality in your hearing aids and may create undesired sounds.

 - Never use your hearing aids in places with explosive gases such as mines, oil fields, or similar unless these areas are certified for hearing aid use.
 Using your hearing aids in places that are not certified for hearing aid use can be dangerous. - Do not dry your hearing aids in an oven, microwave oven, or other heating equipment.
 This will cause them to melt and may cause burns to your skin. - In general, exposure to loud sounds can damage your hearing.
 This could be loud music or loud environments.
-You can best protect your hearing by reducing exposure to loud sounds and environments or by using hearing protection. - Your hearing aids have been fitted to amplify soft and loud sounds according to your needs.
-If the amplification seems too loud or you suspect the hearing aid is malfunctioning (e.g., you hear distorted or unusual sound), contact your hearing care professional.
-A malfunctioning hearing aid can damage your hearing. - Only use original consumables with your hearing aids (e.g. wax filters).
+You can best protect your hearing by reducing exposure to loud sounds and environments or by using hearing protection. - Only use accessories intended for use with your hearing aids.
 Consult your hearing aid professional for more information. - No modification of this hearing aid is allowed.

-Warning related to power hearing aids
+Warnings related to power hearing aids

-A power hearing aid can produce very loud sound to compensate for severe or profound hearing loss.
-There is a risk that the loud sound can further impair the user's hearing.
+- A power hearing aid can produce very loud sound to compensate for severe or profound hearing loss.
+There is a risk that the loud sound can further impair the user's hearing. - Your hearing aids have been customized to amplify soft and loud sounds according to your needs.
+If the amplification seems too loud or you suspect the hearing aid is malfunctioning (e.g., you hear distorted or unusual sound), contact your hearing care professional.
+A malfunctioning hearing aid can damage your hearing.